 When you smoke a turkey breast in an electric smoker, especially if it's a vertical electric water smoker, the smoker needs to be set up a little different than usual.
-Turkey breasts cook nicely at a higher temperatures.
+Turkey breasts cook well at a higher temperature.
 The reason is that turkeys and other poultry don't have tough connective tissue and fat-laced meat like beef and pork.

 Connective tissues and fat require low and slow cooking in order to break down, and that takes heat and time to accomplish.
 Also, the skin browns and looks more appealing.

 In order to get the smoker temperature up, I use my vertical electric smoker with no water in the pan.
 Instead of heat energy being used to turn water into steam, it's all available to cook that turkey breast.

 Set the smoker up in a wind free location.
 Put up a windscreen of some sort if necessary.
 A strong breeze prevents some smokers from heating up to maximum temperature, and with some electric smokers, like the under powered Brinkmann Gourmet electric smoker I used to use, it really causes problems.

 Remove the water pan from its normal position, below the lower food rack.
 Put the rack back into position.